(800 - 1400 C.E.)

 4. Some instrumental forms were borrowed from vocal forms, while others were instrumentally invented.

 Instrumental music also had specific characteristics during the Renaissance Era.
-The instrumental style of the Renaissance time period was also distinct.
+The instrumental style of the Renaissance time period was also distinct.2.
+Transcriptions of vocal music for instrumental performance were numerous.

 1. Melodic range was wider than vocal limitations.